LaurenDupuis/Helis_Intern_2021/tutorials/Pathway_Analysis.md

 ![Figure 4](https://github.com/LaurenDupuis/Helis-Academy-Omics-June-2019/blob/master/images/Fig4.png?raw=true)

-> Consider what the colors in the different columns on the data nodes in the pathway mean
+> **Question 4.1** What do the colors in the different columns on the data nodes in the pathway mean
-> biologically by checking the “Legend” tab on the right side.
+> biologically?
+Check the “Legend” tab on the right side.
+> **Question 4.2** Make a screenshot of the pathway with the visualization.

 -------------------------------------------------------------------------------------------------------